 The best way financial institutions can deliver a fully customized and personalized experience to customers is from the very beginning, starting with the onboarding process.
 After all, there’s never a second opportunity to make a great first impression.
-But whether it’s a new checking account, credit card or mortgage, every customer journey is different.
+But whether it’s a new checking account, credit card or mortgage, every customer journey and account onboarding is different.

 There is a clear correlation between onboarding and revenue generation.
 Customers who are onboarded successfully are more likely to come back to the bank for other products, stay with the bank longer, and bring more deposits with them.